slaclab/rf_phase_anomaly_detection/README.md

 ```
 pytest -s .
 ```

-## Process B
-#### Part 1 - Beam Checks
-1. Is the beam rate 120 Hz?
-We require IOC∶BSY0∶MP01∶PCRATE == 8.
-2. Is the entire beam being delivered to the hard x-ray line?
-We require IOC∶IN20∶EV01∶RG02ACTRATE == 10.
-3. Is the beam stopper being used?
-We require STPR∶BSYH∶2∶STD2INA == 0, indicating the beam stopper is out.
-4. Does the beam have a standard charge at the injector?
-We require BPMS∶IN20∶221∶TMITCUH > 0.5 × 10**9.
-A lower charge or the charge not being logged can indicate the beam is not being operated in a standard operational mode.

-In the future, we do allow temporary (<90 s) violations of these conditions to not disallow short periods of “nonstandard” beam operation caused by automatic feedback or protection-based control mechanisms.

-### Part 2 - Candidate Generation
-[TODO]

 ## Docker image deployment on Kubernetes (S3DF)
 For more detailed instructions, refer to this [documentation](https://github.com/slaclab/lcls_cu_injector_ml_model?tab=readme-ov-file#containerization-steps).